jonnywinter/jonnywinter.github.io/_posts/2021-01-10-meraki-api-powershell.md

 The for loop is a common thing in scripting.
 In PowerShell the syntax is ForEach and well documented [here](https://devblogs.microsoft.com/scripting/basics-of-powershell-looping-foreach/) by Dr Scripto.
 The lines marked with a # are not processed by PowerShell and the ---- are used for ease of visibility.
 <br>
 <br>
 But yeah, there we go.
-You can now query all networks on all of your organisations via PowerShell using the Meraki Dashboard API.
-From here, or using this/similar method, you can query things like MS switches, switch ports, MR Wi-Fi APs, SSIDs, etc., etc. The destination you'll need to add to the base URI for each query are found on [https://developer.cisco.com/meraki/api-v1](https://developer.cisco.com/meraki/api-v1).
+You can now query all of your networks over all of your organisations via PowerShell using the Meraki Dashboard API.
+From here, using this/similar method, you can query things like MS switches, switch ports, MR Wi-Fi APs, SSIDs, etc., etc. The destination you'll need to add to the base URI for each query are found on [https://developer.cisco.com/meraki/api-v1](https://developer.cisco.com/meraki/api-v1).

 Happy scripting!